-Although there are a few tournaments, Kyudo is not as popular as sumo and therefore it will be more difficult to see.
-There’s a cool event organized by The Meguro International Friendship Association which allows you to experience kyudo, but unfortunately is still suspended at this moment at least until March 31, 2020, due to the gymnasium renovation.
+Although there are a few tournaments, Kyudo is not as popular as sumo, and therefore it will be more difficult to see.
+There’s a cool event organized by The Meguro International Friendship Association that allows you to experience Kyudo, but unfortunately is still suspended at this moment at least until March 31, 2020, due to the gymnasium renovation.

-You can also try to visit a dojo and ask to see some trainings (usually they’ll say yes), but you’ll need to know some Japanese to communicate.
+You can also try to visit a dojo and ask to see some training (usually they’ll say yes), but you’ll need to know some Japanese to communicate.